Scottish National Portrait Gallery, Queen Street, Edinburgh, in 1905

 The Shackletons took a house near Dornoch that summer, so that Ernest could improve his swing on the famous golf course.
 When the autumn lecture season got under way at the RSGS, a series of illustrious speakers came and went – among them William Speirs Bruce, who returned from the Antarctic in 1904 and was presented with the Society’s Gold Medal; and Captain Robert Falcon Scott, newly home from the Discovery expedition of 1901-04.

-The office lad had totally abandoned his newspaper-cutting duties by that time, so the Society’s records are silent on the matter.
-Luckily I’ve tracked down some newspaper reports in the National Library of Scotland, and the account of Scott’s address in Edinburgh is fascinating and revealing.
+The office lad had practically abandoned his newspaper-cutting duties by that time, so I tracked down some newspaper reports in the National Library of Scotland, and the account of Scott’s address in Edinburgh is fascinating and revealing.
 You can read more in the second part of this blog, ‘Voices from the Antarctic – Scott and Shackleton at the RSGS‘.

 The Scottish National Portrait Gallery was the home of the RSGS from 1890 to 1908.
 The Society’s rooms were behind the three arched windows to the right of the main entrance.
 The top photo was taken in 1905 by William Henry Goodyear (public domain).
 Photo of Shackleton (above, left) and Scott (above, right) also in public domain.